carlosalarconb/marko.nvim/README.md

    Or use the default keymap: `"`

 3. **Navigate in the popup**:
+   - `j/k` - Navigate marks
    - `Enter` - Jump to mark
    - `d` - Delete mark
+   - `;` - Switch to direct mode
    - `q` or `Esc` - Close popup

+### Direct Navigation Mode

+Direct mode allows instant mark jumping without cursor navigation.
+The popup displays with a red border to indicate direct mode is active.

+1. **Enable direct mode**:
+   - Press `;` in the popup, or
+   - Use command: `:MarkoDirectMode`, or
+   - Use the configured toggle keymap

+2. **Navigate directly** (popup must remain open):
+   - Press any mark letter (`a`, `b`, `c`, etc.) to jump instantly to that mark
+   - `;` - Switch back to popup mode (blue border)
+   - `'` - Close popup and return to normal file navigation
+   - Note: Mark deletion is only available in popup mode

 ### Mark Types